Troponin TestTroponin

 • Kidney disease

-• Blood clot in your lungs
+• Blood clots in your lungs

-If you have questions about your results, talk to your health care provider.
+If you have questions about your results, talk to your healthcare provider.

 Learn more about laboratory tests, reference ranges, and understanding results.